mcpython4-coding/Documentation/mcpython/LaunchWrapper.md

         function clean(self)

-            Helper function for normal cleanup
-            (not save)
-            MAY crash on non-fully stable systems
+            Helper function for normal cleanup (not save, will hard-crash in some cases) MAY crash on non-fully stable systems
+            Also invokes the event for closing the game, stops the world generation process, ...